Poe Elementary School bombing

-The Poe Elementary School bombing was a school bombing that occurred at Poe Elementary School in Boulevard Oaks, Houston, Texas, United States on September 15, 1959.
+The Poe Elementary School bombing was a suicide bombing at a school that occurred at Poe Elementary School in Boulevard Oaks, Houston, Texas, United States on September 15, 1959.
 Six people, including the perpetrator and his own son, were killed.

 Paul Orgeron and Dusty Paul

-Paul Harold Orgeron, age 49, a tile-setter, ex-convict and devout Christian, had recently moved from Altus, Oklahoma to southern Houston, Texas with his seven-year-old son, Dusty Paul.
+Paul Harold Orgeron, age 47, a tile-setter, ex-convict and devout Christian, had recently moved from Altus, Oklahoma to southern Houston, Texas with his seven-year-old son, Dusty Paul.
 According to Orgeron's ex-wife, Hazel, they divorced twice due to spousal abuse.
 Orgeron briefly rented at a nearby boarding house using the pseudonym Bob Silver.
 The landlord later said the father and son were quiet and had not caused any trouble.

 Orgeron attempted to enroll his son in second grade at Edgar Allan Poe Elementary School but was denied since he lacked birth and health certificates for his son.
 He left the school office claiming he would return the next day with the documents.